 Protect yourself, your loved ones and your community

-It’s essential that we continue to comply with national restrictions, and observe hands, face, space at all times – including before and after vaccination.
 The vaccine protects you from the effects of the virus but it is not a cure and research is ongoing into the reduction in transmission once vaccinated.
-This is why it is so important to follow government guidelines and stick to hands, face, space.
+This is why it is so important to follow government guidelines.

 Useful leaflets, videos and other information